jordijoangimenez/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end-with-5g.md

 <img src="../../../assets/images/Banner_5GMS.png" />

-# Tutorial - 5G MSd End-to-End Setup with 5G Network
+# Tutorial - 5G MSd End-to-End deployment with 5G Network

 This guide describes how to setup and configure the 5G-MAG Reference Tools to create an end to end setup consisting of the 5G Downlink Media Streaming components and a 5G Network based on Open5GS and srsRAN.